Non-Resident Fishing License in North Carolina: Fees, Rules, and Buying Guide

 • Species-specific daily and possession maximums

-• Minimum and sometimes maximum size thresholds per species
+• Minimum (and sometimes maximum) size thresholds per species

-• Mandatory release protocols for sublegal fish
+• Mandatory release of sublegal fish

 • Enforcement actions and penalty ranges